 Some important guidelines for modifying an adaptive network hardening rule:

 You can modify the parameters of "allow" rules only.

 You cannot change "allow" rules to become "deny" rules.

-Creating and modifying “deny” rules is done directly on the NSG For more details, see Create, change, or delete a network security group.
+Creating and modifying "deny" rules is done directly on the NSG.
+For more information, see Create, change, or delete a network security group.